Inflectra/spira-documentation/docs/SpiraTest-Team_Automated_Testing_Integration_Guide/Integrating with PHPUnit.md

 Congratulations...
 You are now able to run PHPUnit automated tests and have the results be recorded within SpiraTest.
-The sample test suite [SampleSuite.php]{.underline} and sample test case SampleTest.php are provided with the installation in the Samples subfolder.
+The sample test suite SampleSuite.php and sample test case SampleTest.php are provided with the installation in the Samples subfolder.